REGISTRY AND PRIVACY STATEMENT

 4. LEGAL BASIS AND PURPOSE OF THE PROCESSING OF PERSONAL DATA

 The legal basis for the processing of personal data under the EU General Data Protection Regulation is:

 - the person’s voluntary consent to the marketing

-- legitimate interest of the controller (eg customer relationship, membership)
+- legitimate interest of the controller (eg customer relationship)

-The purpose of the processing of personal data is to communicate with customers, maintain a customer relationship and market it (if the person has given permission to do so.)
+The purpose of the processing of personal data is to communicate with customers, maintain a customer relationship and marketing (if the data subject has given permission to do so.)